Hananeraib/test/README.md

 ![Home Page](./README/webhome.png "Web App - Home Page")

 This is my End-of-studies project.
 It consist to design and to implement a CI CD pipeline from the scratch to the end.

-We use for this project an+ application published in GitHub by ***veryacademy*** with the followed spec :
+We use for this project an application published in GitHub by ***veryacademy*** with the followed spec :

 <div align="center">